 You need a password manager.
-Data breaches are now commonplace, and that flood of stolen data has made cracking passwords even easier—and not just the “password12345” variety, but also those that use strategies like variations on a single password or substituting numbers for letters.
+Data breaches now happen regularly, and that flood of stolen info has made cracking passwords even easier.
+Not just the “password12345” variety is at risk—it’s also any that use strategies like variations on a single password or substituting numbers for letters.
 Even if you’re using unique, random passwords, storing them in a document or spreadsheet leaves you vulnerable to prying eyes.

-Free password managers come in different flavors and styles, too, so you should be able to find one that fits your lifestyle.
-Down the road, you can always upgrade to a paid service as your needs grow.
+And because free password managers come in different flavors and styles, you should be able to find one that fits your lifestyle.
+Down the road, you can always upgrade to a paid service if your needs grow.

 Not sure what features you’ll need?
 Generally, you want a service that offers password generation, autoform filling, two-factor authentication, and allows you to move between different devices -and- device types.
 For more info, you can read our explanation of what you need to know about password managers.